Save the Date:

 PARENT RESOURCES

-Christmas in July is designed to engage the whole family in serving vulnerable children.
-The activities and information presented is suitable for all ages!
-However, we know that engaging with CFK can bring up some tough questions for your kids.
+Christmas in July is designed to engage the whole family in serving vulnerable children and we know that engaging with CFK can bring up some tough questions for your kids.
 We wanted to help give you some common language that you can use as you navigate how to discuss foster care with your family.
 The questions below are posed from “the child’s” perspective.

 • All kids deserve to be safe and cared for.
 Sometimes parents aren't able to do these things and so other families called foster families open up their homes for the child to stay until their parents get the help they need.